TAG-Epic/speedcord/README.md

 ```bash
 pip3 install speedcord
 ```
-It is recommended to **pin the version in production to avoid stuff breaking**
+It is recommended to **pin the version in production as breaking changes might occur**

 ## Features